California may end travel ban to states with anti-LGBTQ laws

 SACRAMENTO, Calif.
 (AP) — When North Carolina in 2016 banned transgender people from using the bathroom of their gender identity in public buildings, California retaliated by banning state-funded travel to that state and any other state with laws it deemed discriminatory against LGBTQ people.

-In its place, she wants the state to authorize a marketing campaign for “inclusive messaging” in those states “to help build a bridge of inclusion and acceptance.”
+Wednesday, state Senate leader Toni Atkins announced legislation that would end the ban and replace it with an advertising campaign in those states that promotes acceptance and inclusion for the LGBTQ community.

-“The goal here is to speak to people's hearts and open minds,” said Atkins, who is a lesbian.
-“That's a pursuit that would have made teen Toni — that southwest Virginia girl afraid to be herself back then — so proud.”
+“I think polarization is not working,” said Atkins, who is a lesbian.
+“We need to adjust our strategy.
+We know what we need to do, but we need to be able to be there to do it.”

 California's travel ban has been in effect since 2017.
-It requires the state Attorney General to maintain a list of states subject to the ban.
-That list has grown quickly as states have passed laws restricting doctors from providing gender-affirming care to minors and stopping transgender women and girls from participating in school sports consistent with their gender identity.
+The state Attorney General keeps a list of states subject to the ban, a list that has grown quickly as several states have passed laws restricting doctors from providing gender-affirming care to minors and stopping transgender women and girls from participating in school sports consistent with their gender identity.

 Today, the ban includes 23 states: Alabama, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Montana, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah and West Virginia.